Quantitative Risk Assessment (QRA) is a method for calculating individual, environmental, employee and public risk levels.

 We have performed numerous studies into the effects of fires at hazardous installations.

-In QRA studies Jet fires, flash fires, spray fires and BLEVEs can be modeled to calculate flame temperature and heat flux in the vicinity of the flame.
+In QRA study, Jet fires, flash fires, pool fires and BLEVEs can be modeled to calculate flame temperature and heat flux in the vicinity of the flame.
 The consequences to persons, structures or equipment can be estimated using this information.

 Pool fires can be modeled using a number of techniques and the heat fluxes around the fire calculated.